eicrud/eicrud/docs/security/definition.md

 ## Comparing arrays
-[CASL's array comparison operators](https://casl.js.org/v6/en/guide/conditions-in-depth#supported-operators){:target="_blank"} can be misleading in Eicrud's context (checks for **intersection**, not inclusion/exclusion).
+[CASL's array comparison operators](https://casl.js.org/v6/en/guide/conditions-in-depth#supported-operators){:target="_blank"} can be misleading in Eicrud's context (it checks for **intersection**, not inclusion/exclusion).
 You can verify arrays using JS functions when in doubt.
 ```typescript
 moderator: {
   async defineCRUDAbility(can, cannot, ctx) {